Fast, effortless and 100% online.

 |over £150,000||45%||Additional rate|

-When it comes to National Insurance, you pay:
+When it comes to National Insurance, from July 2022, you’ll pay:

 This is the part that most contractors find most complicated, but it doesn’t need to be.